billhails/CEKF/docs/PRINT.md

 are kind of at odds with strict type checking, but this is code generated during type checking so does not *need* to be subject to it.

-It might be worth inventing some terminology to distinguish the two kinds of "printers" here, we can call the raw `print$Dict` etc. printers "generated" printers, they can take more than one argument, and we can call the printer functions produced by `make-printer` "compiled" printers, they only ever take one argument and are safe as additional arguments to the "generated" printers.
-Note that "generated" printers with only one argument can be directly used as if they were compiled, i.e. on encountering
+It might be worth inventing some terminology to distinguish the two kinds of "printers" here, we can call the raw `print$Dict` etc. printers "generated" printers, they can take helper functions as additional arguments, and we can call the printer functions produced by `make-printer` "compiled" printers, they only ever take one argument and are safe as additional arguments to the "generated" printers.
+Note that "generated" printers with only one argument are also safe and can be directly used as if they were compiled, i.e. on encountering

 ```scheme
 (print 12)